 Beyond the sea of ferns is a small sandstone cliff, which I briefly explore thinking there may be some Aboriginal engravings on the top (I couldn’t find any).

 A little further on, where the track stops on my map, there’s some interesting rock formations.
 Huge sandstone boulders lie at all sorts of angles; they appear natural but perhaps result from excavations or explosives used in constructing the F3 motorway, 35 years ago…

 The track continues past these rock formations, crossing an obviously man-made drainage channel before a graffiti-covered tunnel comes into view.

 The track continues down to the wide entrance of the tunnel, which has a trickle of water down the middle.
 It’s slightly surreal having just walked through a forest of gum trees and ferns, to now be in the middle of a concrete tunnel under a six-lane freeway.

 On the other side of the tunnel, the creek is fringed by lillies and ferns.

 To add to the surrealness of the walk, as I’m having a look around the creek, I almost walk into an enormous bug in a tree… I realise after my initial surprise that it’s a geocache.
 From the cache description, it’s possible to reach this side of the tunnel from the Chelmsford Fire Trail – but I can’t see any obvious track.

-I return the same way – even if I did find Chelmsford Fire Trail that goes up to Chelmsford Road in Asquith, there wouldn’t really be any viable way to get back to the car (as I’d need to cross the motorway).
+I return the same way – even if I did find Chelmsford Fire Trail that goes up to Chelmsford Road in Asquith, there wouldn’t really be any viable way to get back to the car (as I’d be on the wrong side of the motorway).